 Geography

-Mites live all over the planet on every species of mammal except the platypus.
+Mites live all over the planet, and can survive on every species of mammal except the platypus.
 In fact, scientists have discovered two species of benign microscopic mites that live on the faces of all human beings.
 Scientists think they have been part of our normal skin flora for millennia.
+We know that sounds creepy, but think of it this way-you're never alone.
+When you talk to yourself, you are really talking to your face mites.

 Solutions for Mites in Your Home

 In order to get rid of mites, you need to figure out the host that is bringing the insects in.
-It could be a pet or family member, or it may be a critter that has gotten into your home with you noticing, such as a chipmunk or mouse.
+It could be a pet or family member, or it may be a critter that has gotten into your home without you noticing, such as a chipmunk or mouse.
 There are also some nonbiting mites that can be found in stored products such as flour.
 If the host is food- or rodent-related, you'll want to eliminate the source.
-Special creams and soaps can be used for humans and pets.
+Special creams and soaps can be used for humans and pets to rid them of these pests.

 A mite infestation usually cannot be resolved with DIY remedies alone.
 While these can alleviate the initial impact, you'll need professional help to fully eliminate mites from your home.
 Fortunately, MosquitoNix offers fast and affordable solutions for mite infestations.
 Contact our knowledgeable customer service team to learn more about our pest control services and to get a free cost estimate.